rachichi/DH110/Assignments/A01/Assignment01.md

 ## Application 2: [sustainability](https://play.google.com/store/apps/details?id=com.cleanbit.joulebug.pbj.bostonu&hl=en_US&gl=US)

 ### About
 [sustainability](https://play.google.com/store/apps/details?id=com.cleanbit.joulebug.pbj.bostonu&hl=en_US&gl=US) is an application created for use by Boston University students.
+The goal of the app is the make students' daily habits more sustainable, and creates a community in which students can post images of themselves taking part in the sustainability movement, while gaining points and awards to compete with friends.
+The app not only educates students about how each action makes a difference, but also builds a community.

+Similar to the previous list of recommendations, my goal with this application is to minimize the learning curve needed for users to absorb content.
+Intentions are great but there are quite a few barriers users would hit before deciding to use this app frequently.

 <i> Note: The application must be downloaded to compare comments listed below to page-specific UI/UX.
 For ease, I have included screenshots where possible. </i>